 There’s no better way to see this than by making a model.
-I love Vine for making movies of what it’s like to “fly-over” these molecules.

 Here’s cis-decalin.
 The hydrogens on the “bridgeheads” are highlighted in red and white.
 Notice how both cyclohexanes are in chair conformations, but the molecule adopts almost a tent-like shape.

 And here’s trans-decalin.
 As we look at the molecule from an angle, it’s obvious that both cyclohexane rings are also in the chair conformation, but the molecule is much flatter overall.